Liteserver node

-When an endpoint is activated in a full node, the node assumes the role of a Liteserver.
-This node type can field and respond to requests from Lite Clients, allowing for seamless interaction with the TON Blockchain.
+When an endpoint is activated in a full node, that node becomes a liteserver.
+This type of node can handle and respond to requests from the lite-client, facilitating smooth interaction with the TON Blockchain.

 Hardware requirements

-Feel free to use cloud providers listed in the Recommended Providers section.
+Feel free to use the cloud providers listed in the recommended providers section.

-Hetzner and OVH are forbidden to run a validator, but you can use them to run a liteserver:
+Hetzner and OVH are not allowed to run a validator, but you can use them to run a liteserver:

 - Hetzner: EX101, AX102